-Investigational hormone replacement promising treatment for rare disorderJune 25th, 2012 in Health
+Investigational hormone replacement promising treatment for rare disorderJune 25, 2012 in Medicine & Health / Health

 An investigational parathyroid hormone replacement effectively treated a rare disorder characterized by low calcium and high phosphate levels in the blood, a new study finds.
 The results will be presented at The Endocrine Society's 94th Annual Meeting in Houston.